HMSAS Protea (1947)

-HMSAS Protea (pennant number: K51) was a survey ship of the South African Navy.
-The ship was originally built as a Flower-class corvette for the Royal Navy during World War II named Rockrose and was sold to South Africa after the war.
-Rockrose was initially assigned to convoy escort duties in the North Atlantic after her completion in 1941, but was later transferred to South African waters and then to the Far East with the same mission.
+HMSAS Protea was a survey ship of the South African Navy.
+The ship was originally built as a Flower-class corvette for the Royal Navy during World War II and served as HMS Rockrose (pennant number: K51).
+Rockrose was initially assigned to convoy escort duties in the North Atlantic after her completion in 1941 but was later transferred to South African waters and then to the Far East with the same mission.
 She returned home in 1945 and was paid off.

 Two years later the ship was purchased by South Africa and was converted into a survey ship in 1949.
 Protea was obsolete by the late 1950s and was placed in reserve in 1957.
 The ship was sold in 1962 and was converted into a fishing trawler with the name of Justin.
 The company subsequently failed and she was scrapped in 1967.

 Description

 Rockrose displaced 940 LT at standard load and 1080 LT at deep load.
 The ship had an overall length of 205 ft, a beam of 33 ft 2 in and a deep draught of 13 ft 7 in.
 She was powered by a single vertical triple-expansion steam engine using steam provided by two cylindrical boilers.
 The engine developed 2750 ihp which gave a maximum speed of 16 kn.
 The ship carried 230 LT of fuel oil that gave her a range of 5000 nmi at 10 kn.
-Rockrose was armed with a single BL 4-inch (102 mm) Mk IX gun and two twin mounts for .303 in Lewis guns.
+Rockrose was armed with a single BL 4-inch (102 mm) Mk IX gun and two twin mounts for .303 in Lewis light machine guns.
 For anti-submarine work, she was fitted with two depth charge rails and a pair of depth charge throwers for her 40 depth charges.
 The ship was equipped with a Type 271 surface-search radar and a Type 123A ASDIC.
 Rockrose was one of those Flower-class ships that had an extended forecastle and her crew numbered 85 officers and ratings.

 As part of her conversion to a survey ship in 1949–50, the ship was disarmed and her interior was extensively reworked to improve her endurance and accommodations.
 Her bridge was remodelled to improve visibility and a pair of echo sounders were fitted in addition to a navigational radar and direction-finding gear.
 The changes increased her displacement to 1080 LT at standard and 1340 LT at deep load.
 Her crew now consisted of 82 officers and ratings.